bosun-monitor/bosun/docs/expressions.md

 ## lookup(table string, key string) numberSet

+Returns the first key from the given lookup table with matching tags, this searches the built-in index and so only makes sense when using OpenTSDB and sending data to /index or relaying through bosun.

+## lookupSeries(series seriesSet, table string, key string) numberSet

 Returns the first key from the given lookup table with matching tags.
+The first argument is a series to use from which to derive the tag information.
+This is good for alternative storage backends such as graphite and influxdb.

 ## month(offset scalar, startEnd string) scalar